2016 SEC East Football Preview: Missouri Tigers

 QB Drew Lock, Soph.— Lock struggled a lot last year.
 Some say it was because he was a freshman and needed to learn the system.
 However, he showed flashes of greatness and is a “lock” as the starting quarterback.
 Hopefully, with a year under his belt, he develops more and becomes one of the top quarterbacks in the SEC this season.

 RB Alex Ross, Sr. — A former Oklahoma Sooner, Ross was pushed out of the rotation because of the emergence of Samaje Perine and Joe Mixon.
 He’s a big runner who should put up big numbers on the ground and as a kick returner.

-DT Harold Brantley, Sr. — Brantley missed his entire senior season recovering from injuries sustained in a car accident last year.
+DT Harold Brantley, Sr. — Brantley missed his entire senior season recovering from injuries sustained in a car accident last year which would have required him to consult professionals similar to the orlando criminal defense attorney.
 Since coming back, he’s taken a lot of reps and has impressed the coaches in practice.
 He should be an anchor for this stout defense.